ijerryhale/movies/README.md

 Add CoreData code to cache all of the Movie Posters and retrieve Posters from that cache.
 Still needs a bit of work but most of it is done. movies will only run on iOS 11+ now as the CoreData table MPData contains a URI (NSURL) field which requires XCode 9+ Tools and iOS 11+.

+#### July 31, 2018

+Write a bunch of back end PHP code and run everything thorough a PHP script.
+Move any special handling of text out of project and into PHP files.
+Remove any text processing code from project.

+* turned off 'View Trailer' Button temporarily as there is a bug in a PHP file which I have not fixed yet.

+* Because virtually everything is being cached now it may be required to 'Erase All Content and Settings' if the app hits a bug.

+* There is a lot going on backend wise which is not turned on yet, but I need to walk away from this for a bit.

 ## Requirements

 - XCode 9+